sounak98/musicmap/specs/mechanics_part-iib.md

 ## Vouch or Reject

-Instead of working with stage-oriented and politics-inspired challenging and voting mechanisms, we can also take a looser and more reputation-based approach, aligning more with a rather dynamic audience with limited attention span for which the challenging and voting mechanics might also be confusing.
+Instead of working with stage-oriented and politics-inspired challenging and voting mechanisms, we can also take a looser and more reputation-based approach, aligning better with a dynamic audience for which the challenging and voting mechanics might feel slow and cumbersome.
 In this approach, we propose a system of upvoting and downvoting, but where the registry tracks the entire history of votes (thus preferably on-chain, albeit with a compiled bulk of transactions).

-For each song, a user can vote (but only once) whether or not that song certainly belongs to the genre (vouch, check) or needs to be rejected (reject, cross).
+For each song, a user can vote (but only once) whether or not that song indeed belongs to the genre (vouch, check) or needs to be rejected (reject, cross).
+Therefore, voting reject equals challenging that song.
 Of course, a user can also take no action.
 When a user chooses either to vouch or reject, he or she will receive all the subsequent respective votes from the same direction as credit points.
 So if Alice chooses to reject, all the rejection votes from other users after hers will count towards her score.
 But also vice versa: if Bob chooses to vouch, he will receive all subsequent vouch votes.
 Each user will have a personal score (per genre), determined by:

 User score = ⅀n(vouch) + ⅀n(reject)